-But in 2010, “Dream Farm” was finally realized when they established Dinner Bell Farm, nestled in the foothills of the Sierra Nevada in northern California.
-“Dinner Bell is more than just a commercial farm,” says Paul.
-“It’s about sharing food, increasing understanding over food, and nostalgia for a time when that was commonplace.”
-Dinner Bell Farm specializes in Animal Welfare Approved pasture-raised chickens, as well as sustainably-grown vegetables and wedding flowers.
+Today, Dinner Bell Farm specializes in Certified AWA pastured pigs, as well as sustainably-grown vegetables and wedding flowers.
 “Our aim is to create a diverse farming system that focuses on soil health and regeneration,” Paul explains.
 “We grow thick stands of cover crop which are tilled into the spring soils, which help to minimize soil nutrient losses over the winter.
 We raise our animals on pasture across the farm, but they also play an integral role in the production of our fruit, vegetable and flower crops by helping to build soil fertility and control weeds and pests.”

-Managing this integrated system requires a lot of skill, effort, and real commitment.
+Managing this integrated system requires a lot of skill, effort and real commitment.
 “People deserve good food and animals should be treated with respect,” says Paul.
 “It’s a challenge to stay dedicated to those principles, but farming is built on honor and integrity.
 If we have to compromise on these things–producing the highest quality, using organic feed, traditional breeds, rotational and pasture-grazing–then we’d rather not be doing it.”